-The policy documents how roads and reserves no longer reasonably required for access, no longer required for the purpose for which they were originally set aside or roads being closed for any other purpose, will be discontinued and sold or transferred.
+The policy documents how roads and reserves no longer reasonably required for access, no longer required for the purpose for which they were originally set aside, or roads being closed for any other purpose will be discontinued and sold or transferred.

-The policy is important to ensure transparency, equity and consistency in this process.
+The policy is important to ensure transparency, equity, and consistency in this process.

-A policy finalised in 2010 provided a consistent and unambiguous framework for the progression and settling of road discontinuance projects.
-There were no substantive amendments made in the 2015 review of the policy.
-Amendments were mostly of an administrative nature.
+The policy has provided a consistent and unambiguous framework for the progression and settling of road discontinuance projects.